TreeKangaroo/yolo-drone/README.md

 ## Notes on software
 ---
-**Important: Because I did not really know how ROS worked when I started this project, all the code files recognize the package name as yolov4_trt_ros.
-Due to the hassle of renaming ROS packages, I decided to just leave it.
-Before building a clone of this repo, it will probably be helpful to change the folder name to yolov4_trt_ros**
+**Important: In the current version, all the code files recognize the package name as yolov4_trt_ros.
+Before building a clone of this repo, it will probably be helpful to change the folder name to yolov4_trt_ros instead of yolo_drone**

 **Also important!
 To use the docker wifi port forwarding with multiple Tello drones, the djitellopy library must be built from source ([see how here](https://github.com/damiafuentes/DJITelloPy/tree/master)]) and modified.
 The ./djitellopy/tello.py file from the cloned repo should be replaced with the ./tello/tello.py from this repo.
 This will allow port forwarding**